KrishnaRauniyar/Neurotransmitter/README.md

 ### Prerequisites

-List the software and libraries required to run the project.
+List of the software and libraries required to run the project.
 1. python
 2. tensorflow
 3. pandas